45 Lab Metrics You Need to Track [Download the Full List]

 Operational Downtime

-The amount of time that operations halt due to equipment failure, maintenance, or other issues.
+Pay special attention to the time operations halt due to equipment failure, maintenance, or other issues.
 Reducing downtime is key to maintaining high levels of productivity.

 Work Order Cycle Time